Update On Victorian Gas Phase Out For New Homes

 New Victorian homes are going electric

-The Victorian government announced the transition away from natural gas in July 2023.
-As off January 1, 2024, new gas connections for new dwellings, apartment buildings, and residential subdivisions requiring planning permits are being phased out.
+So, when will gas be phased out in Victoria?
+The phase-out is underway.
+The Victorian government announced it was planning to move away from natural gas back in July 2023 but the ban didn't come into effect until 2024.
+From January 1 2024, new gas connections are not available for new dwellings, apartment buildings and residential subdivisions requiring planning permits.

 Existing homes are not affected